pixelyunicorn/2019.melody.dev/_posts/2018-10-31-spooky-electron/2018-10-31-spooky-electron.md

 Demo time!

-Alt text: A terminal window, extremely disorted, completely tinted and shifted around.
+Alt text: A terminal window, extremely distorted, completely tinted and shifted around.

 > If you’re feeling woke, you can also have the glitch run recursively!
 This may result in a memory leak crashing your computer at some point.
 (This actually did crash my computer!)